tliron/turandot/README.md

 1. Handles custom resources called "services".
    ([here is the CRD](assets/kubernetes/custom-resource-definition.yaml))
-2. Can work with an internal (built-in) or external inventories to retrieve CSAR-packaged service templates.
+2. Can work with an internal (built-in) or external repositories to retrieve CSAR-packaged service templates.
 A CSAR
    ([Cloud Service Archive](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html#_Toc26969474))
    is a zip file containing a TOSCA service template, TOSCA profiles, and other files ("artifacts")